sagdusmir/G32-Grill-Display-320x172-BT/README.md

 - **Connection & status icons** (BLE, WiFi, battery SOC)
 - **Optional battery monitoring** the state of charge (SOC) of a connected battery can be displayed
 - **Optional MEATER® integration** shows tip temperatures & battery SOC instead of G32 probes when connected.
 There is an alert if temperature specs are exceeded.
-- **Optional Home Assistant** connectivity that exposes most of the measurements.
+- **Optional Home Assistant** connectivity that exposes most of the measurements and allows confguring some settings of the device.

 See [changelog.md](changelog.md).